vishalvikal/youtube-transcriptor/README.md

 Before going to last step you must have done above steps

 Open a youtube and play video.
 See your server terminal you will have a post request there Content js is sending the request here.
 After some time your server will be responding json format transcripted diologues. **It some times doesn't work please remove and reupload it.
 Because It faild if youtube takes time to get loaded.** **Use it on small videos for now.
-It takes time to trasnlate the script.**
+It takes time to translate the script.**

 ## Authors